ComGPT: Detecting Local Community Structure with Large Language Models: Approach

-\item \textbf{Prompt 2: \textit{Prioritize selecting outside nodes that are connected to multiple nodes within the community}}.
-The outside nodes mentioned in prompts are potential nodes from the step of potential nodes identification.
-This prompt could alleviate the community diffusion problem.
+\textbf{Prompt NSG\_2: \textit{Prioritize selecting outside nodes that are connected to multiple nodes within the community}}.
+The outside nodes mentioned in prompts are potential nodes from the potential nodes identification step (Section \ref{sec:Potential nodes identification}).
+This prompt could alleviate the community diffusion.
 The reason for the community diffusion is the insufficient consideration of the connections between nodes to be added to the community and the nodes within the community.
 Therefore, the prompt considers the connection between potential nodes and the community, thereby alleviating the community diffusion problem.
-Taking Figure \ref{fig:Existing problems}(b) as an example, the community includes nodes 1 and 3, with nodes 2, 5, 7, 13, 15, and 18 regarded as potential nodes, where nodes 13 or 18 may lead to community diffusion.
-According to prompt 2, nodes 2 and 5 have a higher probability of being selected, rather than mistakenly selecting nodes 13 or 18.
+Taking Figure \ref{community_diffusion} as an example, the community includes nodes 1 and 3, with nodes 2, 5, 7, 13, 15, and 18 regarded as potential nodes, where nodes 13 or 18 may lead to community diffusion.
+According to NSG\_2, nodes 2 and 5 are more likely selected, rather than mistakenly selecting nodes 13 or 18.

-The first prompt is to consider the closeness of the node to potential nodes outside the community, and the second prompt is to consider the closeness of the node to nodes within the community.
-This is consistent with the characteristics of the community being close inside, thus helping GPT-3.5-turbo understand the characteristics of the nodes to be selected.
-To guide GPT-3.5-turbo to provide relevant answers, the question Q$_{sel}$ for selecting nodes is designed: ``\textit{You're doing local community detection.
-Based on the graph data and prompt, please select a node that you think is most likely to belong to the current community $C$ for community expansion.
-Provide a detailed explanation.}".
-Based on the above prompts, the text $gtxt$ obtained by graph encoding method, and the question Q$_{sel}$, GPT selects the node $v$ from potential nodes.
+The NSG\_1 considers the closeness of the node and potential nodes that are highly likely to be added into the community as ComGPT proceeds.
+The NSG\_2 focuses on the closeness of the node and nodes within the community.
+These two prompts align with the characteristics of communities where nodes in the community are tightly connected, thus helping GPT-3.5-turbo understand the characteristics of the nodes to be selected.
+To guide GPT-3.5-turbo to provide relevant answers, the question Q$_{sel}$ is designed: